Oracle introduced powerful queuing mechanisms where messages can be exchanged between

 |

-You may pass a subscription identification <id> to create different
+You may pass a subscription identification <id> to create

-subscribers.
+different subscribers.
 For our samples pass 0, 1 and 2!

 The passed characters will be added to the word SUBSCRIPTION.
-For instance if you
+For

-not pass any identification you get SUBSCRIPTION0.
+If you do not pass any identification you get SUBSCRIPTION0.

 |